Transferring Nexus email and calendaring to the cloud

 - The hardware that supports email/calendaring becomes unsupported in September 2018.
 It would not be cost beneficial to continue hosting the email service on-premise.

 - The University can benefit from the advantageous JISC (Joint Information Systems Committee) negotiated amendments to the Microsoft Office 365 agreement, under which many other research-intensive Universities have already made this change.

 - To migrate current student/staff Nexus mail (and calendar) accounts to Nexus365 and to provide significantly more storage space.

-- To make available OneDrive for Business, Skype for Business, Groups, Teams, Delve and Planner.
+- To make available to students and staff OneDrive for Business, Skype for Business, Groups, Teams, Delve and Planner.

 - To improve the end user experience in obtaining Office 2016.